jin11109/mini-raspi3-os/02_Booting/readme.md

 5. **Flattened Device Tree (FDT) Parsing**
 Implemented a basic FDT (Flattened Device Tree) parser that enables the kernel to automatically retrieve hardware-related information, including the address of the initial ramdisk, by traversing the device tree provided by the bootloader and firmware.

+6. **Modular Command Registration System**
+Introduced a modular command registration mechanism that allows shell commands to be automatically registered at compile-time using linker sections.
+This design decouples command implementation from the shell and enables easy extensibility for future commands.

 # DEMO
 ## Run on Raspberry Pi 3B+
 - **Start Raspberry Pi 3B+**